helmut-hoffer-von-ankershoffen/ankershoffen/about.md

 ---
 title: About Me
-subtitle: This blog focuses on my work as a software engineer and software development manager
+subtitle: This blog focuses on my work as a software development manager at Amazon
 img_path: images/about.jpg
 menus:
   main: